Alig96/nzombies/README.md

 	- Max number weapons you can carry
 	- You swap weapons if the max has been reached
 	- You automatically equip newly gotten weapons
-	- If no Player Handler entity exists, this won't be active

 - Player Handler Tool + Entity (For Create mode)
 	- Decide starting weapon